Updated on January 4, 2022

-- If the traveller has a precarious residence ("residencia precaria"), an expired or lost DNI, he/she may request a Residency Certificate by email.
+- If the traveller has a precarious residence ("residencia precaria"), an expired or lost DNI, he/she may request a residency certificate by email.

 II.
 Health requirements

-Every traveller must meet the following health requirements:
+All travellers must meet the following health requirements:

 - Online Affidavit.

-- Three COVID tests.
+- COVID testing.

 - Mandatory isolation.

 - Complete the Online Affidavit of Immigration Argentina's website within 48 hours before your departure (link)